-Have you every tried making sensory bags before?
-They are really easy and you can fill them with a multitude of different things to stimulate your babies, toddlers and pre-schoolers.
+Have you every tried making LEAF SENSORY BAGS before?
+They are really easy and you can fill them with a multitude of different natural materials to stimulate your babies, toddlers and pre-schoolers.

 I’ve put together these leaf sensory bags as a fun Autumn activity for kids but you could easily adapt it to any season by adding the leaves, flowers and things from nature that are available outside at the time.

 These leaf sensory bags are delightful to play with, very pretty and somehow captivating and soothing.
 The photographs really don’t do them justice so here’s a very short video so you can see for yourself what a wonderfully tactile and irresistible sensory activity it is!

 Supplies To Make Leaf Sensory Bags

 How To Make Leaf Sensory Bags